Learning Dutch

 For other people speaking, reading and writing are tough because Dutch is their second language.
 This can lead to problems, for example, at work, in shops, at home when reading aloud to (grand) children, at school or at the doctor.

-Speaking, reading and writing Dutch better
+Speak, read and write Dutch better

 There are many ways to learn Dutch: